joschock/patina/docs/src/rfc/text/0020-remove-atomics.md

 While these performance benchmarks are narrow and somewhat synthetic, they do illustrate a material performance improvement from removal of atomics.

+For situations where concurrency protection is required (such as for global static state), interrupt-based control could be used to replace the current Atomic concurrency primitives.
+We conducted performance measurements of overall boot performance replacing all the Atomic concurrency primitives with interrupt control, but system boot performance declined by a small but measureable amount using interrupt-based concurrency primitives instead of atomics.

 ## Technology Background

 The general topic of concurrency and the use of atomic operations therein is a large one.
 A simple primer is available